 • Dermatologists can be found privately and at the National Skin Centre, for which you'll need a referral letter from your polyclinic.

 • Features of your mole I'd worry about the most would be if it were increasing in size, changed colours or started bleeding.
 A family history of skin cancer is a huge red flag to me too.

-• A simple tip most people don’t realise is to photograph your mole over a time frame (say monthly), to check if it has truly changed in size – This is immensely helpful for your doctor.
-Also if you spend 10 shots on getting that one perfect Instagram food post, I’m sure you can spend a couple of photos on that one mole.
+• A simple tip most people don't realise is to photograph your mole over a time frame (say monthly), to check if it has truly changed in size - This is immensely helpful for your doctor.
+Also if you spend ten shots on getting that one perfect Instagram food post, I'm sure you can spend a couple of photos on that one mole.

 • Dermatologists can usually distinguish normal moles from pre-cancerous or cancerous ones, and advise you accordingly.
-However, the only way to be 110% sure a mole isn’t cancerous is to go for a skin biopsy, during which your mole will be cut out and analysed under a microscope.
+However, the only way to be sure that a mole isn't cancerous is to go for a skin biopsy, during which your mole will be cut out and analysed under a microscope.

-• If you still can’t decide whether to remove your mole, your doctor will usually request to take a photograph of your mole for monitoring, before reviewing you again in a couple of months.
+• If you still cannot decide whether to remove your mole, your doctor will usually request to take a photograph of your mole for monitoring, before reviewing you again in a couple of months.